-- 1. To the right of My Favorite Requests, click + Add.

-- 2. On the Asset Selection page, select the assets to access.
-Use the following approaches to quickly find the assets you want:

-- Click to search the Asset, Network Address, or Platform.
-For more information, see Search box on page 23.
+- 1. To the right of My Favorite Requests, click + New Favorite. - 2.
+On the Asset Selection page, select the assets to access.
+Use the following approaches to quickly find the assets you want: - Click Search to search the Asset, Network Address, or Platform.
+For more information, see Search box on page 28.

 - Once you've selected assets, the number of Assets selected displays in the lower left.
 You can toggle between Show only selected and Show all.

 - In the lower right, select the number of Items per page that display.
 Click the arrows to move through the pages.

-- 3. Click Next to select the accounts.
+- 3. Click Next.

-- 4. On the Account & Access Type Selection, select the account for the asset.
+- 4. On the Account & Access Type Selection page, select the account for the asset.
 If there are several accounts associated with an asset:

 - a.
 Click the Select Account(s) link.

 - b.
 Select the account(s) for that asset.

 - c.
 Click OK.

 - d.
 Continue to select accounts for each asset.

 - 5. Click Next to provide favorite details:

 - a.
 Enter a Name for the favorite.

 - b.
 Enter a Brief Description.

 - c.
-Select the color of the favorites tile.
+Select the color of the favorite's tile.

 - 6. Click Add.

-Manage a favorite
+Use and manage a favorite

-Once a favorite has been created, you can use and manage the favorite.
+Once a favorite has been created, you can use and make changes to the favorite.

-- 1. Click the menu on the right of the favorite and perform a task: - Click Submit Request to submit the request and launch the request workflow. - Click Change Color to change the color of the favorite.
+- 1. Click the menu on the right of the favorite and perform a task: - Click Submit Request to submit the request and launch the request workflow.
+Follow the workflow steps.
+For more information, see Requesting a password release on page 52. - Click Change Color to change the color of the favorite.
 This is useful to color code types of requests. - Click Remove to delete the favorite.

-Settings, version, and Windows client (web client)
+Settings, version, and desktop Windows client (web client)